 The Staples Lecture and Seminar Series in Biochemistry.

-Seminars are schedule on Fridays during the spring semester in Hitchner Hall 203, 1:30-2:30PM (unless noted otherwise)
+Seminars are schedule on Mondays during the fall and spring semesters in Hitchner Hall 203, 1:30-2:30PM (unless noted otherwise)

 The generous donation of alumnus Basil Staples has enabled the Department of Molecular and Biomedical Sciences to create the Staples Lecture and Seminar Series.
 The intent of this endowment is to bring distinguished biochemists and molecular biologists to Maine for seminars and informal discussions with our students and faculty.
 Staples Distinguished Lecturers usually are in residence for several days to one week to present two or three research seminars and a public lecture on the visitor’s science at a level appropriate for a more general audience.
 Some of our past Staples Lecturers have taken this opportunity to discuss a topic of particular social or educational importance in which they have been involved.